VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Notes and Research/Agenda.md

 ## Agenda
+### Things to do this week 9/24/2024
+1. **Document Tools into a singular document**
+   - Create a document noting down the tools
+   - keep it up to date when ever we add new tools

+2. Create a Questionair
+   - Come up with questions about what students are looking in a chatbot
+   - Figure out a way to distribute it to students

 ### Things to do this week 9/17/2024:
 1. **Collaborate our findings on tools**
    - Put together a document